shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 ## <a name="cluster-setup-failures"></a>Errores de instalación de clúster
 ### <a name="cannot-clean-up-service-fabric-logs"></a>No se pueden limpiar los registros de Service Fabric
 #### <a name="problem"></a>Problema
-Mientras se ejecuta el script DevClusterSetup, verá un error similar al siguiente:
+Mientras se ejecuta el script DevClusterSetup, verá el siguiente error:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1